HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 WHEN on March 11 the Ministry of Madrid ordered the closure of all ministry-administered museums in the city as well as the National Library and the Royal Palace, the city virtually started a sudden stay-at-home culture that would be followed by the March 13 shutdown of bars and terraces by the Mayor of Madrid, the suspension of all judicial activity in the Community of Madrid by the General Council of the Judiciary, and the stoppage of all of the city's shops' operations except those by food and basic-need sellers.

 This did not mean, of course, that the city government and populace would not have a problem with a number of elements who would still go out of their homes for unnecessary walks, a behavior that would collectively be seen as counterproductive to the effort to halt the fast rise of SARS-CoV-2-positive cases in the city (and the entire country of Spain).

-The Sky Group decided to contribute a mode of intervention towards this problem, at least in Madrid, and the agency Darwin Social Noise came up with this idea: since Madrilenians still love to read as much as watch TV, why not buy up a number of digital billboards in central Madrid to display plot spoilers of people's favorite shows of the moment?
+For client Sky Group, the agency Darwin Social Noise came up with an idea of letting the media conglomerate contribute a mode of intervention towards the overwhelming problem, at least in Madrid: since Madrilenians still love to read as much as watch TV, why not let the media company buy up a number of digital billboards in central Madrid to display plot spoilers of people's favorite shows of the moment?
 That way, those who'd end up reading the spoilers on the digital posters might come out pissed, especially as they would later have to go home to watch TV!
 These people might then avoid going out again, to eschew reading any more of those irresistible spoilers.
 That large slogan below each spoiler translates to "If you don't want spoilers, / #StayAtHome."